tingfengx/tingfengx.github.io/assets/CV.md

     - Earned 4 A's in AS-Level and 2 A-star with 1 A in A-Level

 ## Skills
-- Programming, Markup and scripting Languages
+- Programming, Markup and Scripting Languages
     - Proficient with Python, C, Java.
     - Familiar with SQL(MySQL dialect), R, bash, LaTeX.
     - Know about HTML, TypeScript, JavaScript, CSS.